 Maggie is definitely a dog person, and will probably raise chickens on her own organic farm someday.
 She’s a recent breast cancer survivor and contrary to what you’re about to read, rarely talks about herself in the third person.

-A seasoned veteran of musical, classical, and contemporary theatre, Maggie is best known for her warm, maternal roles (Baruška, Once; and Baker’s Wife, Into the Woods), although she has also wowed audiences in more intense roles such as Queen Elizabeth in Richard III, Barbara Fordham in August: Osage County, and Harper Pitt in Angels in America Part I. She has originated roles in several new musicals, including the role of Miss Glendine in the Off-Broadway Grateful Dead musical, Red Roses, Green Gold.
+A seasoned veteran of musical, classical, and contemporary theatre, Maggie is best known for her warm, maternal roles (Baruška, Once; and Baker’s Wife, Into the Woods), as well as hertough-as-nails turns as Queen Elizabeth in Richard III and Barbara Fordham in August: Osage County.
+She has originated roles in several new musicals, including the role of Miss Glendine in the Off-Broadway Grateful Dead musical, Red Roses, Green Gold.

 Maggie’s early training in piano led to a lifelong love of music and a leg up in the flourishing actor/musician genre, which has challenged her to try her hand at more than a dozen musical instruments.
 She’s now fluent in piano, guitar, and accordion, and enjoys playing around on just about any instrument she picks up.
 [Editor’s note: do not put a fiddle in her hands.]

-In 2013 Maggie joined forces with Graham Sobelman to record Another Shade of Blue, an album of Joni MItchell covers.
-In 2018 she and Graham will release The Jane Kenyon Sessions, a dozen original art songs by Sobelman featuring the words of American poet Jane Kenyon.
+Also a recording artist, Maggie and her recording partner, compose Graham Sobelman, recently released Jane Kenyon Sessions: Volume One, a dozen original art songs Sobelman wrote specifically for Maggie, featuring the words of American poet Jane Kenyon.
 She also released her first full-length solo album, Stripped Down, in 2015.
 All of her music can be found on CD Baby, iTunes, and Spotify.